dsherret/conditional-type-checks/README.md

 # Conditional Type Checks

-As TypeScript's type system becomes more complex, it's useful to be able to write tests for what a type should be.
+As TypeScript's type system becomes more complex it's useful to be able to write tests for what a type should be.

 This library offers reusable conditional types to do these checks.